rgregg/guestbook-go/README.md

-# addressbook-go
+# guestbook-go
-A simple address book web app written in Go
+A simple guest book web app written in Go.